Devonport Holiday Apartment

 Studio | No Bedrooms | sleeps 4

 Our accommodation is very close to Devonport village.
-It is situated 2 minutes walk from the nearest cafes and shops and 8 minutes walk from the ferry terminal.
+It is situated 2 minutes walk from the nearest cafes, a large supermarket, and the shops; and 8 minutes walk from the ferry terminal.
 It is very close to everything, and yet it is also very quiet.

 We offer just one studio.
 We call it 'The Garden Suite' because you have your own private access via our organic vegetable garden.

 The Garden Suite is spacious, modern and homely.
 It has its own bathroom, tea and coffee making facilities, a Queen sized Double bed, a King sized single bed, and a single 'trundler' bed that is pulled out when needed.
 All our linen is laundered by us and air dried in the sunshine.

 Children are welcome and we can provide a cot if required.